zendesk/zopim-chat-web-sdk-sample-app/README.md

 ⚠️ Use of this software is subject to important terms and conditions as set forth in the License file ⚠️

-# Zopim Web SDK Sample App
+# Zendesk Chat Web SDK Sample App

-This sample app demonstrates how to build a simple chat widget using the [Zopim Web SDK](https://api.zopim.com/web-sdk).
+This sample app demonstrates how to build a simple chat widget using the [Zendesk Chat Web SDK](https://api.zopim.com/web-sdk).

 The sample app is built using the [React](https://facebook.github.io/react/) framework and [Redux](http://redux.js.org/) architecture.
 However, you are free to use any other JavaScript framework to develop your own chat widget.